Aikton

 Aikton is a small village in the north of the English county of Cumbria.
 The nearest town is Wigton 3 miles away, and the nearest city is Carlisle at 8 miles.
-Aikton is located 5 + 1/2 miles south of the Scottish border, in the centre of the Channel of the River Eden.
+Aikton is located 5 + 1/2 miles south of the Scottish border, measured from the centre of the Channel of the River Eden.
 It is in the historic county of Cumberland.

 There is a pub, phonebox and postbox; but no shops.
 The local church, St Andrew's, is over 900 years old, and is one of the oldest in the region.
 Pevsner says that it has a "solid C12 w[est] front" and gives details of Norman and Early English Period work on the church."

-The village pub, the 'Aikton Inn', was constructed in the 18th century and is also used as a Bed and Breakfast facility.
+The village pub, the 'Aikton Arms', was constructed in the 18th century and is also used as a Bed and Breakfast facility.
 Many houses in Aikton have views of the Lake District.
 The surrounding area is almost entirely farmland, containing cows usually.